ym820/foreground_window_forcast/index.md

 ## Model Building

+<b>Task 1.
+Next-App Prediction: Hidden Markov Model<b>
+In task one, our goal is to predict the next application the user will use based on the previous usage data.
+<b>Task 2.
+App Duration Prediction: Long Short- Term Memory<b>
+We focused on using Firefox as the primary application for predicting the duration of usage during a specific hour.

 ### Hidden Markov Model (HMM)

 Hidden Markov Model is commonly used to model sequential data, which makes this a particularly good choice to predict the next application that the user will open.
 To understand HMM, we must understand Bayes' Rule.